metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Tristan Wirfs being sent back into action after sustaining a pretty serious injury is worrisome.
 Speaks quite a bit to Bruce Arians' mentality to send his players out to battle, regardless of their health.

+Brady still having issues connecting with receivers not named Mike Evans or Rob Gronkowski.